-- Create a new design for Floyd Bennett Field and its surround- - Make Floyd Bennett Field look and feel like a national park. - Embrace the site's unstructured character while restoring its open space. - Preserve and herald the site's aviation history. - Improve access to the waterfront and water. - Expand the recreational and cultural programming.
+- Create a new design for Floyd Bennett Field and its surroundings. - Make Floyd Bennett Field look and feel like a national park. - Embrace the site's unstructured character while restoring its open space. - Preserve and herald the site's aviation history. - Improve access to the waterfront and water. - Expand the recreational and cultural programming.

-Improve transportation and
+Improve transportation and access:

-- Improve the arrival experience and circulation within Floyd Bennett Field. - Create additional public transit access to the park via bus and ferry through pilot programs and marketing. - Enhance the bicycling and pedestrian experience. • Create a new ferry dock at buildings. • Rehabilitate and enhance the grasslands.
+- Improve the arrival experience and circulation within Floyd Bennett Field. - Create additional public transit access to the park via bus and ferry through pilot programs and marketing. - Enhance the bicycling and pedestrian experience. - Create a new ferry dock at Gateway Marina.

-Gateway Marina.